ppetrovtv/pine_script_docs/source/language/Operators.rst

 share familiarity with them mostly through their indexing syntax; the array data structure does not exist in Pine.

-Note that the ``close`` variable means something different at the current, realtime bar.
-It then represents the current price and will only contain the actual closing price of the realtime bar the last time the script is executed on that bar, and from then on, when it is referred to using the history-referencing operator.
+At the realtime, ``close`` variable represents the current price and will only contain the actual closing price of the realtime bar the last time the script is executed on that bar, and from then on, when it is referred to using the history-referencing operator.

 Pine has a variable that keeps track of the bar count: ``bar_index``.
 On the first bar, ``bar_index`` is equal to 0 and it increases by 1 at each new bar, so at the last bar, ``bar_index`` is equal to the number of bars in the dataset minus one.
-At any given point, referencing a variable with a historical index greater than ``bar_index`` will return ``na``.

 There is another important consideration to keep in mind when using the ``[]`` operator in Pine.
 We have seen cases when a history reference may return the ``na``